Is There a Best Time to Supplement with or to Drink Cayenne Pepper?

 Personally, if I had a health problem, I would take it a minimum of twice a day, probably

-My personal slight hemorrhoid problem was cured by taking it once a day for just two days, though.
+My personal slight hemorrhoid problem was resolved by taking it once a day for just two days, though.

 It was not a virulent hemorrhoid problem like some have mind you but it was there to be sure.
 (I had blood